tisuela/CourseCake/README.md

-# CourseScraper - Our Aim
+# CourseCake - Our Aim
 At the end of the day all courses are...
 Courses.
-Every college course shares similar attributes: instructors, course name, units, etc.
+Every college course shares similar attributes: instructors, course name, units, etc. Therefore, we aim to scrape college course website to create an API where all course data can be accessed, where each college course shares the same basic, expected data.

-Therefore, we aim to scrape college course website to create an API where all course data can be accessed, where each college course shares the same basic, expected data.
+By making course data easier to access and more "edible" for programs, we hope CourseCake gives a smoother approach build useful tools for students.

 ## What is a Course?
 Our API defines a course as: